Skip to Content

 Jacksonville Drug Possession Lawyers

-Experienced Representation to Fight Serious Charges
+Experienced Representation to Fight Serious Charges in FL

 Florida has some of the toughest drug possession laws in the country.
 Even a misdemeanor drug possession has very serious penalties and can lead to a criminal record.
 More importantly, a conviction for possession of marijuana (even under 20 grams) can have a very serious effect on your life, because it carries a mandatory two-year driver license suspension.